joaoasrosa/joaoasrosa.github.io/_posts/2024-08-28-the-most-important-part-of-team-topologies-is-also-the-one-most-people-overlook.md

 - Organization Design
 excerpt: We sometimes hear criticism that the Team Topologies approach is incomplete, as it doesn't allow people to map the whole organizational chart.
 People like to create maps and charts, and there will probably always be ideas and approaches trying to map the entire universe of an enterprise.
 Team Topologies is not one of those.
 ---
-# The most important part of Team Topologies is also the one most people overlook

 Last year, during [FastFlowConf](https://www.youtube.com/watch?v=qHBQm1vKKXQ), Matthew Skelton answered questions about what had changed/evolved since the Team Topologies book was published.
 In his own words, they (both authors) should have emphasized the team interactions and the evolution of the topologies over time as central themes for achieving a fast flow of value.